-Tyler Goulding, a four-year letterman at the Air Force Academy who has professional golf experience and for the past six years has served in the United States Air Force, is in his second year as the USC men's golf assistant coach.
+Tyler Goulding, a four-year letterman at the Air Force Academy who has professional golf experience and for the past six years has served in the United States Air Force, is in his third year as the USC men's golf assistant coach.

 Goulding served the previous three years (2010-13) as a contract negotiator for the Air Force, working on defense space systems such as an $8.8 billion satellite constellation that provided advanced missile warnings.

 Also during that time, Goulding was deployed to Iraq for 7 months where he served as a Contracting Officer in support of Operation Enduring Freedom, awarding contracts for a variety of major training missions.
 From 2007-10, Goulding was stationed in Albuquerque, New Mexico as an Air Force contract manager.